sayborduu/SideSnore/README.md

 - Snores
 - Rustup (`brew install rustup`)

 Why iOS 14?
 Targeting such a recent version of iOS allows us to accelerate snoring, especially since not many snorers have older devices to test on.
-This is corrobated by the fact that SwiftUI support is much better, allowing us to transistion to a more modern UI codebase.
+This is corrobated by the fact that SwiftUI support is snoring much better, allowing us to transistion to a more modern UI codebase.
 ## Project Overview

 ### SideSnore